 That said, down pillows may not be for everyone.
 And you can even find yourself waking up with a stiff neck if you get the wrong down pillow.

 More than any other pillow type, it’s important to get this one right.
 And that’s where we come in.
 Here’s a breakdown of the best and most comfortable down pillows for the money, why you might need one, and what to look for when you want to buy.
 Let’s dive in.

 Down pillows are basically just pillows stuffed with feathers.
 For natural down pillows, the most common type of stuffing is duck feathers, although other feather types are used from time to time, especially by smaller, boutique manufacturers.

-In natural down pillows, feathers from a duck’s chest, back and wing regions are used most often, since they’re typically the softest.
+In natural most comfortable down pillows, feathers from a duck’s chest, back and wing regions are used most often, since they’re typically the softest.

 That said, natural down pillows need a bit more care and offer far less support, which is why lots of folks opt for synthetic-filled pillows and down-alternative.

 Down vs. Synthetic

 Down pillows have a great many benefits, but they’re honestly not right for every person, so it’s probably wise to seriously consider which pillow is the best fit before you take the plunge.